In Him Ministries:

 2 Corinthians 5:8: Away from the body and at home with the Lord refers to the “intermediate state” between a Christian’s death and the resurrection of all believers’ bodies on the day Christ returns.
 Paul means that when he dies, though his physical body will be buried here on earth, he expects that he (as a “spirit” or “soul” without a body) will go immediately into the presence of Christ, and will be present with Christ in that condition until the day of resurrection (cf. Luke 23:43; Phil.
 1:23; Heb.
 12:23).”

-God’s people go to be in His presence at the time of their death.
+God’s people go to be in His presence at the time of their death (cf. Phil.
+1:23).
 To be away from the body means to be at home with the Lord (2 Cor.
 5:8).
-They can know that they are safe and secure in God's presence (see also: Luke 23:43 and 1 Thess.
+They can know that they are safe and secure in God’s presence (cf. Luke 23:43; 1 Thess.
 5:10).

 Those who believe in soul sleep often quote Ecclesiastes 9:5-6.